The multidisciplinary care team fact sheet explains who is on a multidiscplinary care team and what a key worker does.

 The general practitioner (GP) is a doctor providing general medical care.
 GPs are usually your first point of medical contact.
 The GP liaises with the neurologist and other health and community care providers.

-MND Association regional/care advisors help people with motor neurone disease connect to the services they need.
-Regional/care advisors also offer ongoing information to families and service providers as questions arise or needs change.
+MND Association advisors assist people with motor neurone disease connect to the services they need.
+MND advisors also offer ongoing information to families and service providers as questions arise or needs change.

 The neurologist is a doctor who specialises in disorders of the nervous system.
 The neurologist coordinates the tests you need for diagnosis.
 The neurologist also monitors the progress of the disease and management of your symptoms.